Blog Jamaica ( page 1 )

 We are beginning to feel that the world is beholden to our constant whim and fancy.
 The climate "will" change as it always has but we are unable to adapt to these changes.
 The environment will do what it wants including changing slowly, suddenly, sporadically, or randomly in ways which are yet too complicated for us to predict.
 The real question is how long can/will we remain the same while everything around us changes?

-It is apparent that we will do all that we can to maintain the status quo and find scape goats to simplify complicated issues.
+It is apparent that we will do all that we can to maintain our current path and find ways to simplify complicated issues.

 Related videos; Montego Bay heavy rain event on Nov 22 2017, Hellsire beach in the old days, A recent independence day at hellsire beach